kanki6315/wintervlnbot/README.md

 All these commands are restricted to the role that can be configured in the properties file.
 * `!team [Team Name or Number]`
 * `!driver [Team Name or Number]`
-### Qualifying Commands
+### Race Control Commands
-The qualifying management commands can only be issued by an admin.
+The race control commands can only be issued by an admin.
 Once qualifying is enabled, only messages sent to a specific channel that is configured in the properties file will be read by the bot.
+* `!startsocket` - Admin only
+* `!stopsocket` - Admin only
-* `!enableQuali` - Admin only
+* `!enablequali` - Admin only
-* `!disableQuali` - Admin only
+* `!disablequali` - Admin only
-* `!restartSocket` - Admin only
+* `!restartsocket` - Admin only
 * `!q [Car Number] [S (Solo) | optional]`

 ## Getting Started